paulywill/100-days-of-code/log.md

 ### Day 2: December 31, 2017

+**Today's Progress**:
-**Today's Progress**: Continued to struggle with the Fib challenge on fcc.
+Continued to struggle with the Fib challenge on fcc.
 Finally looked at the spoiler.
 Was on the wrong track with trying recursive.

-**Thoughts**
+**Thoughts**:
 Was very frustrated.
 Also was a little rude in front of company logging in late just before midnight and after a few beers.
 Not the ideal state of mind.

 **Link(s) to work**